 My primary research interest is in the intersection of new media, internet and communication technologies, digital literacies and second language learning and teaching.
-I am currently researching the impact of changing teaching contexts on computer assisted language learning knowledge and beliefs.
+I am currently researching the impact of changing teaching contexts on teachers’ knowledge of computer assisted technology use.

 Other research that I have been involved in are in World Englishes, Mobile Assisted Language Learning, Language Learner Identiy, Psycholinguistic Measures of Language Knowledge, and Crosslinguistic transfer.

 Qualifying Exam Papers: